bigwiv/Biopython-cn/chr9.rst

     >>> record["IdList"]
     ['200000016', '100000028']

-From the Entrez website, UID °∞200000016°± is GDS16 while the other hit °∞100000028°± is for the associated platform, GPL28.
-Unfortunately, at the time of writing the NCBI don°Øt seem to support downloading GEO files using Entrez (not as XML, nor in the *Simple Omnibus Format in Text* (SOFT) format).
+From the Entrez website, UID ‚Äú200000016‚Äù is GDS16 while the other hit ‚Äú100000028‚Äù is for the associated platform, GPL28.
+Unfortunately, at the time of writing the NCBI don‚Äôt seem to support downloading GEO files using Entrez (not as XML, nor in the *Simple Omnibus Format in Text* (SOFT) format).